poudel-bibek/AI-Assignments/instructions.md

 # 📜 Instructions

 ## General
   - In the class, you are expected
   - Solutions to each assignments will be provided after class
   - Multiple assignments can be covered in the same day
   - Each assignment is worth 5% of the final grades
   - For each assignment, will have a task, you are expected to submit a video

+---
+## How to succeed?
+-

+---
 ## What will you need?
   - An account with [Google](https://accounts.google.com/signup/v2/webcreateaccount?flowName=GlifWebSignIn&flowEntry=SignUp): For Video submission on [YouTube](https://youtu.be/dQw4w9WgXcQ?t=0) and code your solutions in [Colab](https://colab.research.google.com/).

-  -
+---

-## How to succeed?
+## How to create an explanation video?
-  -

-## Explanation video length and content
+  - Use the screen record feature on [Zoom](https://zoom.us/)
+  - Make sure you have "Picture in picture" i.e., you share both the screen and yourself talking from the webcam

+---
+## What to include in your explanation video?
   - Minimum length: 3 minutes
   - Content:

-## How to create a video
-  - Use the screen record feature on [Zoom](https://zoom.us/)
-  - Make sure you have "Picture in picture" i.e., you share both the screen and yourself talking from the webcam
+  - Demo

+---
-## How to submit your explanation video
+## How to submit your explanation video?

   - Upload your recorded video to [YouTube](https://youtu.be/dQw4w9WgXcQ?t=0)
   - Submit the video link to respective assignment folder in e-learn/ canvas
   - Before you submit the link, make sure it works